-As of the end of the current year, governmental funds reported combined ending fund balances of \$13.8 million, a decrease of \$449,000 in comparison with the prior year.
+As of the end of the current year, governmental funds reported combined ending fund balances of \$15.5 million, an increase of \$1.8 million in comparison with the prior year.

 The general fund is the Town's chief operating fund.
-At the end of the current year, unassigned fund balance of the general fund totaled \$6.2 million, and total fund balance totaled \$9.5 million.
-Fund balance of \$3.2 million was committed for Town Meeting articles and \$99,000 was assigned for encumbrances.
-The general fund decreased \$524,000 during the year.
-The decrease is a result of the use of free cash of \$1.2 million during the year to fund the OPEB trust and for capital expenditures.
-This was offset by \$511,000 of revenues higher than budgeted and departmental turnbacks of \$235,000.
-The increased revenues primarily related to department and other, and real estate and personal property tax revenue.
-The real estate and personal property tax budget includes a \$89,000 allowance for abatements and exemptions, which is raised in anticipation of potential tax abatements.
+At the end of the current year, unassigned fund balance of the general fund totaled \$5.7 million, and total fund balance totaled \$10.4 million.
+Fund balance of \$4.4 million was committed for Town Meeting articles and \$301,000 was assigned for encumbrances and reserved for the fiscal year 2024 budget.
+The general fund increased \$910,000 during the year.
+The increase is a result of actual revenues exceeding the budget by \$1.1 million.
+The increased revenues primarily related to department and other, real estate and personal property tax revenue and motor vehicle and other excise taxes.
+The real estate and personal property tax budget included a \$149,000 allowance for abatements and exemptions, which is raised in anticipation of potential tax abatements.

 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to general fund expenditures.
-Unassigned fund balance represented 19.2% of total general fund expenditures, while total fund balance represents 29.3% of that same amount.
+Unassigned fund balance represented 16.7% of total general fund expenditures, while total fund balance represents 30.7% of that same amount.

 The community preservation major fund is used to account for the acquisition, creation, preservation, or rehabilitation of areas of open space, historic preservation, community housing and recreation.
-The fund balance totaled \$1.1 million at year end and the prior year.
-The Town collected \$405,000 from the 1.5% property tax surcharge and \$187,000 from matching State funds.
-Expenditures and transfers out totaled \$558,000 and related to a variety of projects including the Sweeney park pickleball courts, Seaside One exterior renovation and athletic fields.
+The fund balance totaled \$920,000 at year end, a decrease of \$218,000 from the prior year.
+The Town collected \$420,000 from the

+1.5% property tax surcharge and \$97,000 from matching State funds.
+Expenditures and transfers out totaled \$760,000 and related to a variety of projects including the Pine Street field and cemetery restoration.
 There are typically timing differences between the amounts raised and the related expenditures.
 A portion of unreserved funds are invested by the Town until appropriated for eligible projects at Town Meeting.

 The State, Federal, and other local grants major fund is used to account for activity specifically financed by grants.
-During fiscal year 2022, the Town expended \$1.9 million on storm capital repairs, COVID-19 pandemic costs, and police enforcement, all of which are reimbursable from various grants.
+During fiscal year 2023, the fund expended \$879,000 which included expenditures for storm repairs and police enforcement which are reimbursable from various grants along with ARPA funded costs.